 It’s jam packed full of different people from all over the world.
 It’s a destination, a scene, lots of shopping, restaurants and one of the really true pedestrian areas of Miami and Miami Beach.
 Plus it features the infamous beach.
 It’s truly a very mini city within itself.
 In South Beach you can park your car and walk to pretty much anywhere you need to be or hail a cab if you have a longer trip.
 There are many different parks to enjoy outdoor activities, pools, tennis and more.

-South Beach is a scene but one many people have wrong is the local day to day scene.
-Although there are lots of parties, clubs and events to attend to year round, many professionals and year round residents calls South Beach home.
+South Beach is a scene but one thing many people have wrong is the local day to day scene.
+Although there are lots of parties, clubs and events to attend to year round, many professionals and year round residents call South Beach home.
 In fact my husband and I have called South Beach home for many years and we really enjoy living here.
 There are a lot of park and activities for children including three public pools, a ice hockey ring, tennis courts and more.

 Now, one thing that is true is this.
 Some of the world’s most wealthiest people have homes and condos in South Beach and because it is an amazing city, it draws a huge crowd of buyers throughout the year.
 South Beach is on an island with not a lot of land left to develop, so what you get for your money comes at a premium.